nathandavis18/Mini-Editor/README.md

 This will build the project into the folder path ./out/build

+To build this project with the tests, run

+	python build.py --build-tests

 To build manually, run

 	cmake -B {buildDir} -G {buildGenerator} -S {pathToCMakeScript} -DCMAKE_BUILD_TYPE=Release